chadday/nicar_ocr/README.md

 tesseract myscan.png out pdf
 ```

-## Scenario 3: Scenario 4: Combining our skills to make a searchable pdf out of an image pdf.
+## Scenario 3: Combining our skills to make a searchable pdf out of an image pdf.

 #### Converting pdfs to images to prepare for OCR using ImageMagick